You’ve worked too hard to build wealth to watch it disappear. You want to preserve it for generations, but without spoiling your heirs.

 Your wealth isn’t left exposed or unprotected.
 Trusts are used not just for tax advantages, but for clarity and control.
 They ensure assets are managed according to your family constitution.
 They protect heirs from lawsuits and divorces.
 Most importantly, they provide accountability for how wealth is accessed and used.

-Together, these five elements become a living, evolving structure.
-A system your family can grow with, adapt to, and rely on for generations.
+Together, these five elements of the Rockefeller Method become a living, evolving system your family can grow with, adapt to, and rely on for generations.

 Imagine your family, five years from now, gathering for an annual retreat.
 Your children and grandchildren aren’t confused about what you wanted.
 They’ve been involved in the process.
 They know the mission.
 They’ve seen the numbers.
 They’ve been educated and empowered, not surprised and overwhelmed.